gmadrid/mrktools/NOTES.md

 #### Expected options (bold for v1)

-* file: filename of the input images  DONE
+* file: filename of the input images
 * dest: directory in which to write the data.
-If missing, a temp directory will be used, and deleted when the process exits.  __TODO__
+If missing, a temp directory will be used, and deleted when the process exits.
-* alpha(-a): alpha to apply to image (default: 25)  DONE
+* alpha(-a): alpha to apply to image (default: 25)
 * rmpath: mount point of the Remarkable root directory.
-If present, copy the book into place when done. (default: None)  DONE
+If present, copy the book into place when done. (default: None)
 * install(-i): __TODO__ copy the files into place
 * restart(-r): restart the xochitl app.
-DONE
-* parent(-p): __TODO__ put in the requested parent folder (by name, not ID)
+* parent(-p): put in the requested parent folder (by name, not ID)

 ### Task: Copy files/dirs to Remarkable